Problem Solving 101 – How to Make Better Decisions

-This decision-making guide is designed to give you a better understanding of what problem-solving, and critical thinking entail.
-Not only will you learn about how to make better decisions in business, these ideas can make you a better problem solver at school or in your personal life when faced with challenges.
-Additionally, throughout this guide, we will provide you amazing online tools, videos, and resources to help you continue to learn how to make decisions better into your daily activities.
+This decision-making guide is designed to understand better what problem-solving and critical thinking entail.
+Not only will you learn about how to make better decisions in business, but these ideas can also make you a better problem solver at school or in your personal life when faced with challenges.
+Additionally, throughout this guide, we will provide you amazing online tools, videos, and resources to help you continue to learn how to make decisions better in your daily activities.

 - Chapter 1 – The Importance of Problem Solving

 - Chapter 2 – Critical Thinking in the Decision Making Process

 - Chapter 3 – Are You Asking the right Questions?

 - Chapter 4 – 6 Effective Methods for Problem Solving